 Interventions based on non-urgent rationales have been condemned by community organisations, a Senate inquiry, and human rights institutions (AIS Support Group Australia et al. 2017; Office of the High Commissioner for Human Rights 2019).
 Independent community organisations call for an end to deferrable early medical interventions, along with transparency and accountability through independent oversight, and lifetime human rights-affirming standards of care (AIS Support Group Australia et al. 2017).

+There is also evidence of ideas about gender norms and obsolete data on cancer risks being used to remove gonads of children (Senate of Australia Community Affairs References Committee 2013; Australian Human Rights Commission 2021).
 Clinical reports persist in framing infant surgeries as a means of resolving parental distress (Szymanski et al. 2019; Wolfe-Christensen et al. 2017) or risks of future stigma (Carpenter 2018b; O’Connor 2016).
 The Senate community affairs references committee reported in 2013 that such rationales for surgery are circular and an inappropriate response to stigma and distress.
 The Australian Human Rights Commission (2021) ‘agrees that “normalising” interventions appear to exacerbate a cycle of stigma about bodily diversity, thereby being used to justify further medical interventions’.
 Human rights bodies have drawn attention to misuses of best interests tests in justifying medical interventions grounded in gender stereotypes and social norms, stating that this test should never outweigh a right to personal consent (Office of the High Commissioner for Human Rights 2019).
 Internationally, many jurisdictions have begun to legislate in response to a failure to effectively self-regulate (Government of Iceland 2020; Malta 2018; OII Europe 2021).